Aishanipach/instagram_clone/README.md

-It is a front-end design clone for Instagram.
+It is a web-app clone for Instagram.

 This project was bootstrapped with